nottrobin/maas-docs/en/installconfig-iso-install.md

   on the region API server.
   <img alt="rackd install dialog 3" src="../media/iso-install-rack_03.png" /></p>
 <!-- LINKS -->
 </details> The final dialog will not confirm whether registration was successful.
 Once Ubuntu Server is fully installed and rebooted you should inspect `/var/log/maas/rackd.log` for any possible error messages.
 Alternatively, you may verify that the rack controller shows up in the web UI.
 You can always register the rack controller manually (after the server has rebooted) if a mistake was made.
-See [MAAS CLI - install a rack controller](manage-cli-advanced.md#install-a-rack-controller).
+See [MAAS CLI - install a rack controller](manage-cli-advanced.md#heading--install-a-rack-controller).

 You can choose to display the typed secret (necessary for registering the rack controller) in cleartext.
 This can help prevent mis-typing and thus avoiding a failed registration.

 An SSH server is not installed on the rack controller by default.
 Near the end of the generic Server install there will be the opportunity to install optional software.
 You may install an SSH server at this time.

-## Next steps
+<h2 id="heading--next-steps">Next steps</h2>

 Once you have installed your MAAS environment (region + rack controller) and any possible extra rack controllers(s), see the [Checklist](installconfig-checklist.md) for what to do next.